Identifying Macro Causal Effects in a C-DMG over ADMGs: Identification of Macro Causal Effects in a C-DMG over ADMGs

-In these three examples, the rules of do-calculus allow macro causal effect to be expressed solely in terms of observed variables.
-Consequently, the macro causal effect can be estimated from the data, provided the positivity assumption holds.
+In these three examples, the rules of the do-calculus allow a macro causal effect to be expressed solely in terms of observed variables.
+Consequently, the macro causal effect can be estimated from data, provided that the positivity assumption holds.

-In the following theorem, we show that not only is the do-calculus applicable in C-DMGs, but it is also complete.
+In the following theorem, we show that the do-calculus is not only applicable to C-DMGs, but also it is complete.

-\begin{theorem}[Completeness of do-calculus for C-DMGs and macro causal effects] Under Assumption~\ref{assumption:size}, if one of the do-calculus rules does not apply for a given C-DMG, then there exists a compatible ADMG for which the corresponding rule does not apply. \end{theorem}
+\begin{theorem}[Completeness of do-calculus for a C-DMG over ADMGs and macro causal effects] Under Assumption~\ref{assumption:size}, if one of the do-calculus rules does not apply for a given C-DMG, then there exists a compatible ADMG for which the corresponding rule does not apply. \end{theorem}

 Using the completeness of the do-calculus in C-DMGs (Theorem~\ref{theorem:completeness_do-calculus}), we can determine that the causal effect $\probac{\mathbb{c}_\mathbb{y}}{\interv{\mathbb{c}_\mathbb{x}}}$ is not identifiable in all C-DMGs depicted in Figure~\ref{fig:non_identifiable_macro} and in the C-DMG in Figure~\ref{fig:DAG_ADMG_CDMG} by examining all possible iterations of the rules of the do-calculus.
 However, it is well known that exhaustively examining all possibilities for applying the rules of do-calculus can quickly become impractical, particularly for large graphs.
 To address this challenge, the following subsection introduces a sub-graphical structure designed to directly determine whether it is feasible to express a macro causal effect solely in terms of observed variables using do-calculus and C-DMG.